benjaminion/upgrading-ethereum-book/src/book.md

 This multiple is known in the spec as an "increment" and shows up in places like calculating the [base reward](/part3/transition/epoch#def_get_base_reward_per_increment), and other rewards and penalties calculations.
 Being a handy 1 ETH, it's easy to mentally substitute "Ether" for "increment" to gain some intuition.

-It would probably have been cleaner to store effective balance in terms of increments instead of Gwei.
+It would probably be cleaner to store effective balance in terms of increments instead of Gwei.
 It would certainly reduce the amount of dividing and multiplying by `EFFECTIVE_BALANCE_INCREMENT` that goes on, and the associated danger of [arithmetic overflows](https://github.com/ethereum/consensus-specs/pull/1286).
 But the current version evolved over time, and it would be intrusive and risky to go back and change things now.

 ##### Hysteresis